jfelsinger/joelfredrick.com/about.markdown

 ####[Jekyll](http://jekyllrb.com)

 First entry?
 Jekyll.
-It'ss a cool tool for creating content-driven websites, blogs, or whatever without the need for a database or some complex server-side setup.
+It's a cool tool for creating content-driven websites, blogs, or whatever without the need for a database or some complex server-side setup.
 It's really neat, and what I'm using for the blog on this site.